What is VAT?

 We consolidate all of your transaction details for both Amazon and off-Amazon transactions.

 We notify you of basic errors in uploaded data by alerting you in your VAT transaction reports.
-A full review of your VAT transactions is not carried out; you will only be notified of basic errors.
+A full review of your VAT transactions is not carried out, only basic errors will be notified.

 We transfer the consolidated data to your tax agent in order to prepare your filings.